cloud-gov/federalist.18f.gov/pages/documentation/forms.md

   - Complete a Privacy Impact Assessment (PIA) to ensure that privacy issues and protections are addressed.
 Here is a [PIA written for GovDelivery by the Department of the Interior](https://www.doi.gov/sites/doi.gov/files/uploads/govdelivery_pia_final_05.31.2017_1.pdf).

 How to get started: Get in contact with your agency's Privacy Office.

+#### Records Management
+What is is: The data collected in your form needs to be stored and destroyed in compliance with the Federal Records Act.
+You are responsible for identifying what of your data is considered a record, and managing those records in accordance with your agency's [National Archives and Records Administration (NARA)-approved record schedule](https://www.archives.gov/about/laws/fed-agencies.html).
+Tip: If your form data is considered a record, remember that the data collected in your form is stored in the forms service, not in Federalist.
+To get started: Get in touch with your agency's Records and Information Management (RIM) office.

 ## Want to learn more about Federalist or forms?
 Contact [Federalist product owners](x).